 Effective immediately, the FHA will lower its owner-occupancy requirement for certain approved condominium complexes to just 35%.

-That means a given complex only needs about a third of the units to be owner-occupied, instead of the prior rule stating 50%.
+That means a given complex only needs about a third of the units to be owner-occupied, instead of the prior rule stating that 50% had to be primary residences.

 The rule change should increase FHA lending on condos, something the National Association of Realtors has been pushing for to help lower-income renters become homeowners.